percona/psmysql-docs/docs/slow-extended.md

 | Default      | 1               |
 | Range        | 1-1000          |

-Behavior of this variable depends on the selected log_slow_rate_type.

-Specifies that only a fraction of `session/query` should be logged.
-Logging is enabled for every nth `session/query`.
-By default, n is 1, so logging is enabled for every `session/query`.
+The `log_slow_rate_limit` variable controls how often queries are logged in the slow query log.
+Instead of logging every query, it only logs one out of every `n` queries, where `n` is the value of `log_slow_rate_limit`.

+By default, `n` is 1, so all queries are logged.
+This setting helps reduce the amount of information in the slow query log, which is useful during debugging to avoid overwhelming the log file.

 Please note: when log_slow_rate_type is `session` rate limiting is disabled for the replication thread.

 Logging all queries might consume I/O bandwidth and cause the log file to grow large.